SuleimanFarah/sunpy/GSOC/GSoC-2016-itachi_uchiha.md

 I am confident of completing this project because this project interests me a lot and also fits my current skill sets.
 Also, I have worked on projects having strict deadlines and high dependencies on other teammates' progress.

 I will work on the project regularly and also regularly update mentors with my progress and also seek guidance if I am stuck at a particular problem.
 I will also push code regularly so that the mentors can keep track of my progress.
-Also I try to make the commit messages and documentation clear and concise to help anyone who works with the code in the future.
+Also I'll try to make the commit messages and documentation clear and concise to help anyone who works with the code in the future.

 I will spend time on the project before the coding period so that I have a good final idea of my approach and I can hit the ground running as soon as the coding period starts.
 I have started understanding the structure of UnifiedDownloader and I’m also already acquainted with the Database module.
 I will fully understand it and experiment with it before the coding period begins.